StatStud/book-club/content/posts/never-get-angry-again.md

 ## Chapter 10: Why Good Things Happen to Bad People

+### Summary

+#### One Sentence Summary

+Your fate loads the gun, but your choices pull the trigger.

+#### One Paragraph Summary

+Your fate loads the gun, but your choices pull the trigger.

+### Notes

+Man should seek a positive outlet for his inborn drives.

+The challenges we face are sometimes universal (e.g. overcoming excess consumption or anger) and at times unique to us, such as dealing with a specific physical limitation or emotional sensitivity.

+#### A victory in Appearances Only

+A person who lives irresponsibly moves away from his purpose and potential and will de facto suffer a range of mental health issues that will hinder his enjoyment for what he has achieved or received.

+> A person living without responsibility may find success in specific areas of life, but will inevitably lack meaning and purpose.

+A depressed person blessed with a long life becomes a self-imposed torture; a rich man with uncontrollable indulgences will be hallow.

+> Life's challenges are not equally distributed to everyone, but the power of choice is the great equalizer.

 ## Chapter 11: Staying the Same in an Insane World

+### Summary

+#### One Sentence Summary

+An individual who controls himself recognizes that he doesn't control the world, and so he is not anxious; all he has to do is exercise self-control, and God will take care of the rest.

+### One Paragraph Summary

+An individual who controls himself recognizes that he doesn't control the world, and so he is not anxious; all he has to do is exercise self-control, and God will take care of the rest.

+### Notes

+#### Enter God

+If we know that perspective is the solution to anger, then how do we know what is relevant?

+The answer is trust.

+We don't have to see something with out own eyes in order to accept that the outcome is for our ultimate benefit.

+> A person who feels too afraid to make long-term plans and to invest in his life sends a message to his subconscious that he does not have trust.
+Then, imperceptibly and unintentionally, he seeks to validate his fear narrative and becomes attuned to whatever in his world offers him *proof* that he is right.
+Because of his ego-based decision to avoid legitimate pain, and opt out of life, his ego must now prove him right.

+In short, actions convert faith into trust.

+We can't establish trust in God if we don't live our lives in a way that demonstrates our belief in God.

+#### Self-Control = Peace of Mind

+When we engage in conduct that we know to be wrong, the voice of our soul cries in shame.

+Just as a person braces himself physically in anticipation of being hit, so too, do we brace ourselves emotionally when we feel vulnerable.

+> Pain does not make a person unhappy; suffering does, and suffering is a consequence of our choices, not of our circumstances.
+An individual who controls himself recognizes that he doesn't control the world, and so he is not anxious.
+All he has to do is exercise self-control, and God will take care of the rest.
+"Seek not to control the world, for it is a fleeting thing, ever changing, and beyond thy grasp.
+Seek instead to control thyself, and thou shalt find true power and inner peace."

+> Those who lack self-control have no concept of trust

+How can such a person trust God when, in his world narrative and the data he as collected, "trust" is a theoretical concept.

+#### Trust = Acceptance = Anger Free

+Trust the process.

 # Part 4: Make Peace with The Past, For Good

 ## Chapter 12: Planes of Acceptance

 ## Chapter 13: Trauma, Tragedy, and Triggers